Tanzhi Jinglei: Plot summary

 Set in 19th-century China during the Qing dynasty, the novel follows Yang Yan, the son of Yun Ziluo and Yang Mu.
 Raised by his godfather Miao Changfeng and initially trained by the Mount Heaven Sect's leader Tang Jingtian, he is lost in the chaos of war but saved by the hermit Long Zeling, who teaches him martial arts.
-After years of seclusion, Yang Yan ventures into the jianghu / wulin, where his encounters set off a chain of conflicts.
+After years of seclusion, Yang Yan ventures into the wulin, where his encounters set off a chain of conflicts.

-Yang Yan meets his cousin Qi Shijie and fellow Mount Heaven Sect swordswoman Leng Bing'er, with whom he forms a complicated romantic bond.
+Yang Yan meets his cousin Qi Shijie and fellow swordswoman Leng Bing'er, with whom he forms a complicated romantic bond.
 Misled into believing that the anti-Qing rebel leader Meng Yuanchao destroyed his parents' relationship, Yang Yan acts rashly and alienates himself from the Mount Heaven Sect.
 Meanwhile, Qi Shijie's mother Yang Dagu forbids him from having a romantic relationship with Leng Bing'er due to their opposing allegiances to the Qing government and anti-Qing rebels.

 During his travels, Yang Yan befriends Long Zeling's estranged granddaughter Long Lingzhu, whose thirst for vengeance mirrors his own.
-Caught between filial duty, love and loyalty, Yang Yan gradually recognises the futility of hatred.
+Caught between filial duty, love, and loyalty, Yang Yan gradually recognises the futility of hatred.
 When he finally confronts Meng Yuanchao, he learns the truth about his family's past and abandons his plans for revenge.
-The story ends with reconciliation and uncertainty as Yang Yan, Long Lingzhu, and other characters continue to seek peace amidst the shifting loyalties of the jianghu.
+The story ends with reconciliation and uncertainty as Yang Yan, Long Lingzhu, and other characters continue to seek peace amidst the shifting loyalties of the wulin.